The NBA has been playing to a hip-hop beat for nearly 50 years - WTOP News

 Other sports certainly have been touched by hip-hop culture over the decades.
 But by nature of sharing the same playgrounds as the musical genre’s birthplace, the kinship with basketball has always been different.

 “I think the relationship between basketball and hip-hop, they seem kind of symbiotic.
 They both allow for individual expression within a team dynamic,” said Mark Campbell, University of Toronto professor of music and culture.
-“What makes them unique is that a lot of times what’s memorable about basketball is not how many wins a team made, but it is about how Dr. J (Julius Erving) went around the rim or how an individual player created poetry in motion.”
+“What makes them unique is that a lot of times what’s memorable about basketball is not how many wins a team made, but it is about how Dr. J (Julius Erving) went around the rim, or how an individual player created poetry in motion…how they made the body do interesting and dynamic and new things.”

 Many hip-hop artists and basketball players have lived similar rags-to-riches stories, making for a natural brotherhood on and off the court.